What Is a Mortgage Statement?

 No, your mortgage balance is the outstanding principal on the loan only, which doesn’t include interest.

-What is a delinquency notice?
+What happens if you receive a delinquency notice?

 A delinquency notice appears on your mortgage statement if you are more than 30 days past due on any mortgage payments.
 If you’re having trouble making on-time monthly payments, contact the mortgage company right away to explore options for help with payments.